-This bill aims to amend and clarify the registration process for tax abandoned land auctions and sales conducted by the Auditor in West Virginia.
-Key changes include the requirement for potential bidders to register in advance or submit a notarized affidavit affirming their eligibility on the day of the sale.
-The bill specifies that bidders must not have any outstanding payments from previous auctions within the last five years, must not be delinquent on property taxes, and must not have a history of noncompliance with code enforcement violations.
+This bill aims to amend and clarify the registration terms for tax-abandoned land auctions and sales conducted by the Auditor in West Virginia.
+Key changes include the requirement for potential bidders to register in advance or submit a notarized affidavit affirming their eligibility on the day of the auction.
+The bill specifies that bidders must not have any outstanding payments from previous auctions within the last five years, must not be delinquent on real property taxes, and must not have a history of noncompliance with code enforcement violations.
 Additionally, the Auditor is granted the authority to refuse registration based on these criteria.

 Statutes affected: Introduced Version: 11A-3-45, 11A-3-48